aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 It shows whether passengers with higher service scores are more likely to be satisfied.

-6. Flight Haul vs Satisfaction
+6. Flight Class vs Satisfaction

 A 100% stacked bar chart shows satisfaction split by flight haul.

-Further analysis suggested that higher satisfaction on longer-haul flights may be influenced by a higher share of Business Class passengers.
+It shows that satisfaction can vary greatly by flight class.

 7. Customer Loyalty vs Satisfaction